 13. Add quirky illustrations to your letterhead design using icons

-Icons are a great way to add some creative flare to your company letterhead.
+Icons are a great way to add some creative flair to your company letterhead.
 Depending on your audience and the purpose of your letter, you can change the icons to fit the occasion.

-Remember to use consistently styled icons.
+Remember to use consistently styled icons in the official letterhead.
 Decide what style of icons fit your brand guidelines, and use those whenever you’re decorating a letter.

 For example, this business letterhead template uses line art icons to for a friendly conference follow-up letter:

 Icons have universal appeal and can easily be understood by everyone.
 That’s what makes them such a unique design tool to implement in a corporate letterhead.

 Remember to be consistent with icon styles but also avoid overusing them.
 The above letterhead template uses icons sparsely, so the content is still legible.

 14. Use a color gradient in your header or spine column

 Color gradients are making a comeback.
 If you want your business communications to be up to date with design trends, you might want to incorporate them into your letterhead design.